GetUsernameFromDatabase/discord-server-bot/README.md

 # Discord Server Bot <!-- omit in toc -->

 **USNTABLE**: Due to conversion to typescript and dependencies major version changes

 This is a discord server bot made for personal use
 _This is not meant to be used for multiple discord servers_

+//TODO: `"watch": "swc src -d dist -w"` does not seem to work the way I want it to

 This bot: